Skip to main content

 3 Ways to Find Positivity When Feeling Depressed

-When feeling depressed, one tends to often overlook the positive moments that one experiences because negative irrational thoughts make one disqualify the positives in one’s life.
+When feeling depressed, one often tends to overlook the positive moments that one experiences because negative, irrational thoughts make one disqualify the positives in one’s life.
 However, we can home in on positive feelings and experiences even when feeling depressed by reflecting on and reliving moments of joy and well-being.
 The three ways you can accomplish this are below:

 Track What is Working Well